 If you apply for an internship, you probably need to submit a cover letter as part of your application form.
-A cover letter sample for internship make this effort easy.
+A cover letter sample for the internship makes this effort easy.
 Your cover letter must comply with the specific internship and include examples of your work, academic, and extracurricular activities.

 An internship is a fantastic way to kick-start your career.
 But to secure an offer from your top choice company, you need to make a bold impression with your application.

 Once you have created a flawless internship resume, it is important to associate with a promising cover letter, which explains in detail why you are the perfect candidate.

 Companies are looking for specific features when they choose an intern.
 Our inner tips on how to write a cover letter for an internship break this down so you can apply with confidence.

 You do not need extensive work experience to be an intern.